This article is available in Spanish.

 Aside from Hola Amigos, here are some schools and language centers where you can learn Spanish in the Philippines.

 If searching on Indeed and Jobstreet doesn’t yield results, you can try Facebook groups for Spanish-speaking Filipinos.
 I myself see job advertisements from time to time in these groups.
-A group named “Spanish Speakers Manila (Hispanohablantes Manila)” is one of my go-to places on Facebook.
+A group called “Spanish Speakers Manila (Hispanohablantes Manila)” is one of my go-to places on Facebook.

 Though the pandemic crashed world economies, it doesn’t have to crush our spirits as well.
 With perseverance and skills, I’m sure you’ll get back on your feet soon.